GoogleCloudPlatform/cloud-hackathons/hacks/genmedia-on-gcp/README.md

 The **Cymbal Pod** is a single person, urban transport vehicle that hovers silently and moves quietly through the world.

+> [!NOTE]
+> This challenge is all about building our story and characters, we're expecting you to craft descriptions, which we'll use in the subsequent challenges to create prompts.
+So, your descriptions should be detailed enough to capture the essence of your story, but keep in mind that we're not designing prompts yet.

 ### Description

 Start by designing the **brand guidelines**, these should include: